 Magazines

 The Bodyguard 2.0 comes with both 10-round and 12-round magazines.
-However, I found that loading the last round by hand in both magazines was difficult.
+However, I found that loading the last round by hand in the 12-round magazine was difficult.
 Using an UpLULA pistol magazine loader proved quite helpful.

 The Trigger